Best Online Healthcare Programs in Colorado (2026)

 Accreditation RequiredInstitutional + Regional

 Earning an online healthcare degree in Colorado offers a flexible path to a high-demand career.
-Colorado salaries are approximately 4.8% higher than the national average for healthcare roles.
+Colorado offers competitive wages for healthcare professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 Whether you’re looking for an affordable in-state option or a top-ranked national program, Colorado students have access to a variety of accredited online choices that balance quality and cost.

 The following schools offer accredited online healthcare programs and are ranked based on affordability, graduation rates, and student outcomes in Colorado.